Newton schools closed for 6th day as teachers and city fail to reach agreement amid mounting fines

-NEWTON, Mass. — On the seventh day of the strike, Newton teachers and supporters rallied along city streets while negotiating a new contract deal, but no deal was reached.
+NEWTON, Mass. — On the seventh day of the strike, Newton teachers and supporters rallied along city streets while negotiating a new contract deal, but no deal was reached, which means all Newton public schools will be closed for the sixth day Friday.

-All Newton public schools will be closed for the sixth day on Friday.
+“Today the school committee showed us again they have no interest in actually negotiating....they have no interest in getting our students back into school....the school committee is not here to bargain,” said a member of the Newton Teachers Association (NTA).

-The Newton School Committee and the Newton Teachers Association continued negotiations for a four-year contract at the city’s education center.
+The Newton School Committee and the NTA are continuing negotiations for a four-year contract at the city’s education center.
 The union is asking for better pay, working conditions, and benefits in bars with similar, neighboring districts.

-Both sides acknowledged negotiations are gaining momentum, but a deal has not been struck, officials announced Thursday evening.
+“The biggest sticking point is that the Newton school committee refuses to bargain with us, they’re playing a game of ‘wait it out’....everything that we have put on the table would make worthwhile contributions to bettering Newton Public Schools,” said NTA President Mike Zilles.
+“They don’t know who they picked a fight with.”

 This is a developing story.
 Check back for updates as more information becomes available.